plin2204/final_project/ML_models.md

 4. create the `StandardScaler` instance, fit the scaler with the training set, and scale the data.

 #### Description of preliminary feature engineering and preliminary feature selection, inclduing decision making process
+**Feature Selection** is a critical component in a Data Scientist’s workflow.
+When presented data with high dimensionality,
+1. *Training time* increases exponentially with number of features.
+2. Models have increasing risk of *overfitting* with increasing number of features.<br>

+For missing data, we have some options, such as Do nothing, Drop the row that has the missing value, or Fill in the row that has the missing value.
+In the Moduel, we use `dropna()` method to drop missing data, and `drop()` method to drop country column since only analyzing US at this point.

 #### Description of how data was split into training and testing data
 A dataset is split into **training** and **testing** sets in machine learning.
 The model uses the training dataset (*75%*) to learn from it.
 It then uses the testing dataset (*25%*) to assess its performance.
 For example, <br>